nsxlivefire/vcnlivefire-v3/README.md

 - Attach Transport node profile to collapsed cluster
     - Attach Transport node profile to collapsed cluster (Cluster-02) in Site-B
 - Create VLAN Segments
+    - In Ansible you create the VLAN Segments (trunks) to be used for the Edge transport Nodes
     - create an VLAN segment for BGP Uplink #1
     - create an VLAN segment for BGP Uplink #2
 - Create Edge Transport Nodes